pratik-satani-93/NodeJS-REST/README.md

 --> In a command prompt window, navigate to wherever you keep MongoDB, you should be in the "bin" folder of your mongoDB.(for example: C:\mongodb\bin) and type:

-mongod --dbpath c:\downloads\nodetest2\data
+mongod --dbpath c:\downloads\NodeJS-REST-master\data

---> Here the path is of the "data" folder in the project "nodetest2".
+--> Here the path is of the "data" folder in the project "NodeJS-REST-master".

 Note: In case of MAC if you had installed mongodb globally than go to the root folder of your system from your terminal and directly type the above command.
-Path in case of MAC will have forward slash i.e. mongod --dbpath /Users/Pratik/nodetest2/data
+Path in case of MAC will have forward slash i.e. mongod --dbpath /Users/Pratik/NodeJS-REST-master/data

 --> Let that terminal be open as it it necessary for connection with MongoDB.